Zeta Functions and the (Linear) Logic of Markov Processes: Graphings and dynamical systems

-Two graphing representatives $F$, $G$ can then be considered equivalent (i.e. having the same action on the underlying space) whenever there exists a graphing representative $H$ which is a refinement of both $F$ and $G$.
-The fact that this defines an equivalence relation compatible with the operations that are essential to define models of linear logic, is shown in Seiller's first work on graphings \cite{seiller-goig}.
+Two graphing representatives $F$, $G$ are then equivalent (have the same action on the underlying space) whenever there exists a common refinement $H$, i.e. such that $H\leqslant F$ and $H\leqslant G$.
+The fact that this defines an equivalence relation compatible with the essential operations on graphing representatives to define models of linear logic (execution and measurement), is shown in the author's first work on graphings \cite{seiller-goig}.

+\begin{defi} An \emph{$\alpha$-graphing} (or an \emph{abstract program in the \amc $\alpha$}) is an equivalence class of $\alpha$-graphing representatives w.r.t. the equivalence relation generated by refinements: $F\sim G$ if and only if there exists $H$ with $H\leqslant F$ and $H\leqslant G$. \end{defi}

-This leads to the notion of graphing, on which notions of execution and measurement can be defined in order to build models of linear logic \cite{seiller-goig} that we write $\model{\Omega}{\alpha}$, where $\Omega$ is the monoid of weights (as already mentioned in the previous section, we will only consider the case $\Omega=\complexN$ in this paper) and $\alpha$ the monoid action.
+We refer the interested reader to earlier papers \cite{seiller-goig,seiller-goif} for the definitions of execution and measurement of graphings \cite{seiller-goig}.
+We will write $\model{\Omega}{\alpha}$ for the obtained realisability model, where $\Omega$ is the monoid of weights (as already mentioned, we will only consider the case $\Omega=\complexN$ in this paper) and $\alpha$ the \amc.
 By extension, the notation $\model{\Omega}{\alpha}$ also denotes the set of all $\Omega$-weighted $\alpha$-graphings.

-\begin{definition} An \emph{$\alpha$-graphing} is an equivalence class of $\alpha$-graphing representatives w.r.t. the equivalence relation generated by refinements: $F\sim G$ if and only if there exists $H$ with $H\leqslant F$ and $H\leqslant G$. \end{definition}

-We refer the interested reader to Seiller's work \cite{seiller-goig,seiller-goif} for the definitions of execution and measurement of graphings \cite{seiller-goig}.
 We will now show how graphings relate to well-established notions in mathematics.